jataware/jdr/README.md

 ## DeepSearch vs DeepResearch

-"DeepResearch" is the more commonly used term, [jina.ai] differentiates between the two well:
+"DeepResearch" is the more commonly used term, but we agree with [jina.ai's](https://jina.ai/news/a-practical-guide-to-implementing-deepsearch-deepresearch/) differentiation:
 > DeepSearch runs through an iterative loop of searching, reading, and reasoning until it finds the optimal answer.

 > DeepResearch builds upon DeepSearch by adding a structured framework for generating long research reports

 We consider `jdr` to be a DeepSearch tool.